NCAlgebra/NC/DOCUMENTATION/MANUAL/Basic.md

 ## Matrices

+`NCAlgebra` has many commands for manipulating matrices with noncommutative entries.
+Think block-matrices.
 Matrices are represented in Mathematica using *lists of lists*.
 For example

 	m = {{a, b}, {c, d}}